 The crumb mixture takes just a couple of minutes to prepare and can be done while the oven is preheating.
 I used the same crisp topping as my Individual Mixed Berry Crisp.
 The crumb topping is made with old-fashioned oats, hazelnut meal, butter, and all-purpose flour.
 If you can’t find the hazelnut meal in the grocery store substitute all-purpose flour.
 The hazelnut meal gives the crumb topping a nice nutty flavor.

-The crisp topping gets added to a food processor and pulsed until combined.
-(So much easier that mixing by hand!)
+The crisp topping gets added to a food processor and pulse until combined.
+So much easier than mixing by hand!